“Be my valentine” in Irish = “A bheith ar mo vailintín”

+This is the story of how Valentinus became St Valentine.
 In 269 AD, single Roman men were drafted into the Roman army so many men got married in order to dodge the draft.
-As a result Emperor Claudius II of Rome forbad Roman men to get engaged or marry.
+As a result Emperor Claudius II of Rome forbade Roman men to get engaged or marry.
 Claudius also ordered all Romans to worship the state’s religious icons, and outlawed Christianity.
-But a Christian priest, Valentinus continued to practise his Christian beliefs and he secretly married couples.
+But a Christian priest, Valentinus continued to practice his Christian beliefs and he secretly married couples.

-As Valentinus was famous for his medical and spiritual healing abilities, a jailer for the Emperor of Rome asked Valentinus to help restore his young daughter, Julia’s sight.
+Valentinus was famous for his medical and spiritual healing abilities.
+A jailer for the Emperor of Rome asked Valentinus to help restore his young daughter, Julia’s sight.
 Valentinus agreed to try to help but told the father it would be difficult as the little girl had been blind since birth.
 He gave Julia an ointment for her eyes and she came to visit him on a regular basis.
-Valentinus also gave Julia some lessons and taught her about the history of Rome, about nature, maths and about God.
+Valentinus also gave Julia some lessons and taught her about the history of Rome.
+He also taught her about nature, maths and about God.
 The little girl’s faith in God increased and she prayed she would be able to see.

 When the jailer went home he gave the note to his daughter.
 Inside the note was a yellow crocus, the message said ‘From Your Valentine’ and the yellow crocus was the first thing the little girl saw for the first time as her eyesight had been restored.
 The crocus is often referred to as St. Valentine’s Flower.